radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/concepts.md

 # Global Identity Builder concepts

-This chapter introduces concepts applicable to the Global Identity Builder.
+This page introduces concepts applicable to the Global Identity Builder.

 ## Project